Space-Time Causal Discovery in Climate Science: A Local Stencil Learning Approach

 Working Copy (ESS Open Archive): 10.22541/essoar.172253117.78663487

-Summary: We introduce a new method for learning the dynamics of causal systems, that is, the physical laws that define their behavior.
-While this problem, causal discovery, is not new, existing tools are ill-suited for large climate datasets.
-Current state-of-the-art approaches use statistical techniques to search for causal relationships between all aspects of a system, examining billions of possible causal effects.
-Instead of this ‘needle-in-a-haystack’ search, we incorporate basic physical principles—requiring effects to be ‘local’ and ‘uniform’—to massively simplify the causal discovery problem.
-We show that our approach can be used to make important climate discoveries by analyzing the 1991 Mt.
-Pinatubo eruption.
+Summary: We introduce a new method for learning the dynamics of causal systems, that is, the physical rules that define a system’s behavior.
+While this task, causal discovery, is not new, existing tools are ill-suited for many large geophysics datasets.
+Current state-of-the-art approaches use statistical techniques to search for causal relationships between all aspects of a system, examining billions of possible causal effects, or simplifying the data by focusing on the most important variables.
+Instead of an exhaustive search or oversimplifying the data, we incorporate basic physical principles—requiring effects to be “local” and “uniform”—to massively simplify the causal discovery problem.
+We demonstrate that our approach can recover known geophysical dynamics by applying it to the 1991 Mt.
+Pinatubo eruption, validating its ability to uncover space-time causal structure from observational data.

 Illustration of the CaSTle Process: Transformation from original domain to reduced coordinates, parent identification in the reduced space, and re-expansion to the original domain.